stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 pure, strongly typed programming languages like Haskell:
-(Higher order) Functions, algebraic data types, pattern matching, parametric polymorphism (generic types and functions), and ad hoc polymorphism (interfaces).
+(Higher order) Functions, algebraic data types, pattern matching, parametric polymorphism (generic types and functions), and ad hoc polymorphism (interfaces and constrained functions).

-In this part we start to dissect Idris functions and their types for real.
+In this part, we start to dissect Idris functions and their types for real.
 We learn about implicit arguments, named arguments, as well as erasure and quantities.
 But first, we'll look at `let` bindings and `where` blocks, which help us implement functions too complex